MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Arco Clearance:**

-    - In this stage, waiting to get ARCO Clearance on Settlement, Once ARCO complete the cLearance then it will moved next stage.
+    -   -  In Case and Task Management, Leave Request will move to Approved for Payment stage, User will Approve from Finance Department, Once Approved in Finance Department, it will moved to Visa Requested Stage in Case and Task Management.

-    - ARCO Clearance is optional for employee, it will process who requested the Clearance for settlement in Case and task management.
+    - In this stage, waiting to get ARCO Clearance on Settlement, Once ARCO complete the clearance then it will moved next stage.

-    - Otherwise this clearance stage will be skipped and moved completed stage.
+    - ARCO Clearance is optional for employee, it will process only who requested the Clearance for settlement in Case and task management.
+Otherwise this clearance stage will be skipped and moved completed stage.

       - *In The action field is following to,*